Juve docked 10 points over transfer dealings

 Last updated on .From the section Italian Serie A

-Juventus have been docked 10 points following a new investigation into the club's past transfer dealings.
+Juventus have been docked 10 points following a new hearing into the club's past transfer dealings.

 Juve were initially handed a 15-point penalty in January but Italy's highest sporting court overturned that decision in April and ordered the case to be re-examined.